 Objective: Why should you have a Product Vision?

 Similar to Working Agreements, a Product Vision aligns the Scrum Team and also the Stakeholders.
-In contrast to the Working Agreements which capture the “how” we collaborate, the Product Vision is all about “what” we are building and “why” we are building it.
+In contrast to the Working Agreements which capture the “how” we collaborate, the Product Vision or Product Goal is all about “what” we are building and “why” we are building it.

 A good Product Vision creates alignment around who the target customers are, what needs they have and/or what jobs-to-be-done we are trying to address, and what our product looks like on a meta level incl. its unique value propositions.
 In addition, a great Product Vision also states how this product creates value not only for our customers but also for us as a business.